 - Topical Aquaphor moisturizer is applied to face and the patient goes home.

-- Patient is given Dr. Behnam’s personal cell phone number to call if there are any problems.
+- The patient is given Dr. Behnam’s personal cell phone number to call if there are any problems.

-- Patient returns to clinic in one week for follow up
+- Patient returns to the clinic in one week for follow up

 CO2 Laser Resurfacing Tips: